BTRY AG Manufacturer of the World’s Thinnest Battery

 Orbit as a Laboratory: Suborbital Missions, AI & OPC UA

-What does microgravity mean for experiments?
-How do engineers integrate them into rockets?
-What roles do AI and OPC UA play, and how does Airbus Defence and Space work with the OPC Foundation?
+What does weightlessness have to do with experiments?
+How do engineers build experiments into rockets?
+What role do AI and OPC UA play?

 Dr. Karin Schwarzenberger